nickbrandt/GitLab/doc/user/project/integrations/instance_and_group_integrations.md

 1. From the drop-down, select **Use custom settings**.
 1. Ensure the toggle is set to **Enabled** and enter all required settings.
 1. Click **Save changes**.

-## Caveats

-Instance level integrations are just available for users of self-managed instances.
-We are currently working on enabling this logic on the group level as well, so that users of GitLab.com can also utilize this feature. [link tba]

-Currently it is just possible to inherit the complete settings for an integration.
-Per-field inheritance is planned. [link tba]